I got a text message from a friend asking for advice on an interesting situation. The husband and wife have one newish car and one oldish car.

 By driving the newer car 60 miles a day, the couple can ensure that they won’t need to replace the older car for the next several years.
 In fact, by only driving it 15 miles a day, it would last through medical school and then some (depending on how the husband’s commute changes over the years).

-However, the downside here is that the new car will quickly become not that new of a car.
-You’ll have one old car and one car with normal use that will by that time, be outside of its warranty period.
+However, the downside here is that the car will quickly become not that new.
+You’ll have one old and one with normal use that will by that time, be outside of its warranty period.

 Calculating Total Worth

 One way of looking at this is from a purely mathematical standpoint.
-Let’s say the new car is worth $15,000 and the old car is worth $5,000 right now.
+Let’s say the new one is worth $15,000 and the old one is worth $5,000 right now.

 If the old car gets driven 45,000 miles over the next 3 years, it would be nearly worth maybe $1,000.
 If the new one drove the short commute, it would be worth $13,000 after the same time period.
 The total loss of value in this situation is $6,000.